VikTT7861/password-generator/README.md

 # Password Generator
-> A simple program to generate a strong random password
+> A simple program to generate a strong random password as well as encrypt text and choose preferences.
 ---
 ## Features